Granite State Walker makes a move (and it’s not a hike)

 Falls in the River, Pittsburg NH, June.
 Photos by Ellen Kolb.

-Cracks in the granite give some tiny blossoms a home.
+Cracks in the granite give tiny blossoms a home.

 A peek at Second Connecticut Lake from the parking lot by the dam.

-Notes on this trip: no moose.
+I saw no moose.
 I figured the hot weather would keep them from being out on the roadside at midday, but I thought for sure I’d see one in the woods.
 I saw only their prints in the mud.

 I walk for fun, to explore, to more-or-less exercise.
 I also walk to keep my head on straight.
 I wouldn’t have gotten through today without a couple of miles outside.

 I’m a political critter, you see.
-I’ve been a campaign staffer, an activist, a blogger from the State House, to name a few pastimes.
+I’ve been a campaign staffer, an activist, a blogger from the New Hampshire State House, to name a few pastimes.
 Yesterday was election day after the nastiest campaign year I’ve ever experienced.
 This has been a backed-up-sewer of a season.

 Nothing will flush it out except time on the trails.